 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-During the week of May 26 we read the tenth chapter of the Book of Acts, which tells of changes and growth in the early Church.
+The tenth chapter of the Book of Acts tells of changes and growth in the early Church.

 As people with varied backgrounds joined the Church, those who were already members had to find ways of worshipping in harmony with these newcomers.
 Sometimes their ideas of what God wanted from them also had to change, as the apostle Peter would learn.